moleculerjs/moleculer-agent/README.md

 4. Create a Docker image from project source which starts Moleculer broker without services, except Agent service.
 5. Agent Service Manager (ASM) watches the connected bare nodes and distributes the services by a configuration.
 6. You can dynamically scaling up or down services with Manager or turn on the Autopilot mode.
+7. Agent can update the project repository (pull, checkout by branch, tag, commit hash).
+Reload all services or reload the process.

 **Example video how you can start/stop services on remote nodes with agent from Moleculer CLI:**
 [![Video](https://img.youtube.com/vi/2rU0oNOQy-k/maxresdefault.jpg)](https://www.youtube.com/watch?v=2rU0oNOQy-k)